em1e/em1e/README.md

 ***

 > [!NOTE]
-> These are some of the rescourses I used while making this profile.
+> These are some of the rescourses I found/used while making this profile.
 <table>
 <td>